Version: 2022.3

 AR packages

-To build AR apps in unity, you can install the AR Foundation package along with the XR provider plug-insA set of code created outside of Unity that creates functionality in Unity.
+To build AR apps in Unity, you can install the AR Foundation package along with the XR provider plug-insA set of code created outside of Unity that creates functionality in Unity.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info

 See in Glossary